 During a court-ordered mediation held in April and September 2017, ILCSC agreed to settle all claims against the Former Agency and CRA/LA-DLA.
 CRA/LA-DLA has agreed to work with owners of 250 multifamily rental units to make them accessible to persons with mobility and sensory disabilities.
-The cost of the retrofit is estimated at \$12,757,000 and accrued as other liabilities in fiscal year 2017.
+The cost of the retrofit is estimated at \$12,757,000 and accrued as other liabilities.
 The settlement agreement provides for damages of \$3,000,000 to be paid to three nonprofit plaintiff organizations and attorneys' fees of \$2,250,000 to plaintiff's counsel.
-CRA/LA-DLA's insurer will pay \$5,125,000.
-The balance, \$125,000, will be paid directly by CRA/LA-DLA.
+CRA/LA-DLA's insurer was paid \$5,125,000.
+The balance, \$125,000, was paid directly by CRA/LA-DLA.